ComputationalIntelligenceGroup/neurostrr/README.md

 ## Installing

 The package has only been tested on Ubuntu Linux.
 Has not been tested on Windows.
+It uses C++ 14.

 ## Example